VasilikiStam/SafeCar-Systems-Analysis-Design/Implementation/README.md

-# Implementation – Java Prototype
+# Implementation – Java Prototype & UML Models

-This folder contains the **Java implementation (prototype)** of the SafeCar System.
+This folder contains the **Java prototype implementation** and the **UML modeling project** for the SafeCar System.
-The implementation is based entirely on the Analysis Phase delivered in the project.
+The implementation is based entirely on the analysis deliverables and follows the principles of the Analysis & Design of Information Systems course.

+---

 ## 📦 Contents

+### 🔹 Java Prototype
+Included inside **Implementation.zip**, containing:
 - Java source code
-- UML models
+- Packages and classes implementing core system functionality
+- Basic UI / console interactions (if applicable)
 - Supporting resources
-- Screenshots & documentation
+- Screenshots (if included)

-## 📄 File
-- **Implementation.zip** — contains the full project structure used for the prototype.

-## 🛠 Technologies Used
+### 🔹 UML Project – Visual Paradigm
+- **PROJECT TELIKO VISUAL.vpp**

+This file contains:
+- Use Case Diagrams
+- Activity Diagrams
+- System Sequence Diagrams
-- Java
+- Domain Model
-- Object-Oriented Programming
+- Class Diagrams
-- Visual Paradigm
+- Any final UML artifacts exported from Visual Paradigm

-- UML modeling
+> Note: The `.vpp` file can be opened with Visual Paradigm (Community, Academic, or Professional edition).
+> Even if user licenses expire, the file remains valid and can be opened by anyone with an active version.

+---

+## 🛠 Tools & Technologies

+- **Java** (Object-Oriented Programming)
+- **Visual Paradigm** (UML Modeling)
+- **UML 2.x** Diagrams
+- **ZIP Archive** for project packaging

+---

-## 🎯 Purpose of the Implementation
+## 🎯 Purpose of This Folder

-The goal of this stage is to:
+This folder represents the **final implementation deliverable** of the SafeCar System:

-- translate analysis models into running code,
+- Converts analysis models into runnable prototype code
-- demonstrate core system functionality,
+- Demonstrates core system functionality
-- validate design decisions through a prototype.
+- Provides UML documentation for system architecture
+- Serves as the bridge between Analysis & Design and real implementation

+---

+## ✔ Status
+**Completed** – final implementation submitted with the coursework.